jbcarruthers/pres-league-rules/final_prop_may2014.md

 #### PLAYOFFS

 Top four teams are in Presidents.

 Next four are in Moore.

 Next four are in Tequila

 Next four are in Cheap Wine

-Next four are in Bad Moonshine
+Next four are in "Bad Moonshine"

 #### END OF ROUND RANKINGS / TIE BREAKERS